December 18, 2018 | Marketing

 Budget time and money beyond the ads

-If you’ve tried to do this all yourself, it’s easy to miss a step and get poor results.
+If you’ve tried to do this yourself, it’s easy to miss a step and get poor results.
 If you’re hiring someone to do this for you, we hope this gives you insight into why the fees for PPC campaigns go far beyond just the ad budget that goes to Google.

 A well-designed campaign may have more upfront time and costs to set up but should allow you to be more cost-effective with the ad spend.